kism37/vulnrag/README.md

 # vulnrag

 An AI-powered recon and attack surface analysis tool built on a RAG pipeline.
-Point it at a target, it does the legwork — fingerprints the stack, hunts for secrets in JS, flags vulnerable libraries, then uses a local LLM to suggest attack paths based on real bug bounty writeups.
+Point it at a target, it does the legwork; fingerprints the stack, hunts for secrets in JS, flags vulnerable libraries, then uses a local LLM to suggest attack paths based on real bug bounty writeups.

 No API keys.
 Runs fully local.